uclaradio/uclaradio.com/README.md

 * Ensure you have Mongo and Node installed
   * Mac: run `setup.sh` on your Mac with [homebrew](http://brew.sh/) installed to set up node and MongoDB automatically
 * In the project root directory, run `npm install` to install dependencies (may need sudo)
-* Run `npm start` to start the server for development
+* Run `npm run dev` to start the server for development
 * Point your browser to `http://localhost:3000/` :heart_eyes:

 To run on the server: